Chlamydia is one of the most common STIs in the UK

 Chlamydia is most common in people under 25 years old, although people of any age can get it.
 If you are under 25, you can get a free, confidential chlamydia test under the National Chlamydia Screening Programme (NCSP).
 This offers tests in various places, including some pharmacies.

 We can send you a chlamydia testing kits through the post.
-You can request the kit here
+You can request a kit here.

 Most people who have chlamydia don’t notice any symptoms.